Ω

 Introduction:

 The LED3X series of solar trackers are designed to drive satellite dish linear actuators.
-These actuators have built in limit switches.
+These actuators have built in

 Revision "c3" is nearly identical to "c1" but has some edited component footprints and some extra pads to allow the addition of a small daughter board for the reverse inhibit feature.